Theme

 Lyra is an NVIDIA series of generative 3D world models positioned around explorable scenes, stronger 3D consistency, and broader world-generation workflows.

 The official repository presents Lyra as a family that includes Lyra 1 and Lyra 2, with implementations centered on 3D world modeling rather than 2D image-only generation.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is